cvxgrp/dmcp/README.md

 * The ``mu_max`` parameter upper bounds how large ``mu`` can get.
 The default is 1e4.
 * The ``lambd`` parameter is the parameter in the proximal operator.
 The default is 10.

-If the convex solver for the subproblems accepts any additional keyword arguments, then you can still set them in the ``problem.solve()`` function, and they will be passed to the convex solver.
+If the convex solver for the subproblems accepts any additional keyword arguments, then the user can set them in the ``problem.solve()`` function, and they will be passed to the convex solver.